-The ecological effects of bycatch mortality are the same as fishing mortality from directed fishing efforts.
-If not properly managed and accounted for, either form of mortality could potentially reduce stock biomass to an unsustainable level.
+If not properly managed and accounted for, bycatch mortality could potentially reduce stock biomass to an unsustainable level and have negative effects on ecosystems.
 Release mortality rates for the snapper-grouper fishery are widely variable species to species and sector to sector, and are dependent on fishing mode (Table 2.3.2.1).
 For instance, recreational discards of red snapper in the South Atlantic are a main driver in the overfishing determination for the stock (SEDAR 73 2021).
 However, discard mortality estimates for snapper-grouper species are variable and highly uncertain.
-This is particularly true for the commercial fishery where few studies of discard mortality are available.
+This is particularly true for the commercial sector where few studies of discard mortality are available.